zakcali/trimLabResults/README.md

 	shortText = shortText.replace ("Kalsiyum - ", "Ca:");
 	shortText = shortText.replace ("mg/dL", "");

-in the source code, if a string to be replaced only once, below code might be enough
+Look at the source code.
+If a string to be replaced only once, the code below is enough:

 	shortText = shortText.replace (longArray[index], shortArray[index]);

-The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so above code only removes first occurence of "mg/dL"
+The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so the code above only removes first occurence of "mg/dL"

 this code removes all occurences (globally) of "mg/dl"

   	shortText = shortText.replace (/mg/dL/g, "");

-We must supply long text as a variable to Method by reading from an array.
+We must supply /mg/dL/g as a variable to Method by reading from an array.
 This code doesn't work:

   	rText="/" + longArray[index] + "/g";
   	shortText = shortText.replace (rText, shortArray[index]);